 Any mental or physical threat, perceived or real, is going to be met with a defensive response from your body.
 Much of this is mediated through the vagus nerve, at the core of the autonomic nervous system.
-The response is the well-known flight, fight, or freeze reaction (Porges).We are all familiar with the physical manifestations of increased heart rate, sweating, muscle tension, elevated blood pressure, etc.

-But what you may not know is that the immune system also gets fired up and mobilizes many types of cells that fend off predators such as bacteria, viruses, and cancer cells.
+The response is the well-known flight, fight, freeze, or faint reaction (Porges).
+We are all familiar with the physical manifestations of increased heart rate, sweating, muscle tension, elevated blood pressure, etc. But what you may not know is that the immune system also gets fired up and mobilizes against many types of invasive cells such as bacteria, viruses, and cancer cells.
 The result is inflammation where the "warrior cells" exit the blood stream through widened openings in the vessels to destroy the invaders (antigens).
-Cytokines are small proteins that are the "switches" that activate and deactivate this response.
+Cytokines are small proteins that are the "switches" activating and deactivating this response.

 Although threats come in many forms, they always activate pro-inflammatory (Pro-I) cytokines.
-Physical threats include allergens, parasites, bacteria, viruses, lions, tigers, bears, and people we perceive as dangerous.
-Less obvious but even more inflammatory are mental threats, because we can't physically escape them.
+Besides obvious physical threats, mental threats are even more inflammatory and harder to manage because we can't physically escape them.
 They create a sustained inflammatory response that forms the basis for chronic mental and physical disease.
-Examples of mental threats are memories, negative thoughts, suppressions, repressions, insecurities (social, financial, health, etc.), cognitive distortions, and loss of life perspective and purpose (Coughlin).
+Examples of mental threats are memories, negative thoughts, suppressions, repressions, insecurities (social, financial, health, etc.), cognitive distortions, loss of life perspective and purpose, and social isolation (Coughlin).

-Discovery and acknowledgement of all our threats--whether real, imagined, anticipated, or repressed--is the first step towards addressing them.
+Discovery and acknowledgement of all our threats - whether real, imagined, anticipated, or repressed - is the first step towards addressing them.
 The second is choosing an adaptive rather than a maladaptive escape to safety, whether the threat be physical or spiritual.
-We are better at physical escapes to safety than we are at spiritual ones (Fredheim).
-If you don't feel safe and peaceful, you are carrying elevated levels of cytokines.
-If you encounter the additional threat of a COVID-19 infection, you will have less chance of surviving, since you'll already be closer to the critical threshold.
-There are several distinct ways to reduce your inflammatory cytokines.
+We are better at physically escaping to safety than we are at dealing with spiritual crises (Fredheim).
+If you don't feel safe and peaceful, you are carrying elevated levels of inflammatory cytokines.
+If you encounter the additional threat of a COVID-19 infection, you will have less chance of surviving, since you'll already be closer to a critical threshold.